 - The GLP-1 receptor agonists exenatide, exenatide ER, dulaglutide, lixisenatide, and semaglutide are incretin-based antidiabetic therapies that are FDA-approved as adjunctive therapy to diet and exercise in adult patients with T2DM; liraglutide is approved for patients 10 years and older.
-Additionally, liraglutide is indicated to reduce the risk of major adverse CV events in patients with established CV disease.
+Additionally, liraglutide, dulaglutide, and subcutaneous semaglutide are indicated to reduce the risk of major adverse CV events in patients with established CV disease.
 Pramlintide is the only agent within the amylinomimetic medication class and is FDA-approved as adjunctive therapy in patients with T1DM or T2DM who use mealtime insulin therapy and who have failed to achieve desired glucose control despite optimal insulin therapy. - The incretin mimetics are available as SC injections to be administered in the abdomen, thigh, or upper arm.
+Semaglutide is additionally available in an oral formulation.
 Exenatide is administered twice daily (60 minutes prior to meals); liraglutide is administered once daily (independent of meals); and lixisenatide is administered once daily (1 hour prior to the first meal of the day).
 Exenatide ER, dulaglutide, and semaglutide are administered once weekly.
 Pramlintide is available as a SC injection to be administered immediately prior to each major meal. - The incretin mimetics have been studied extensively in combination with, and in comparison to, a variety of antidiabetic therapies.
 The agents are significantly more effective than placebo in reducing HbA1c, FPG, PPG, and body weight.
 Efficacy data comparing treatment to an SFU, TZD, DPP-4 inhibitor or insulin is mixed, with the GLP-1 agonists achieving significantly greater or comparable benefits in glycemic outcomes. - Several CV outcomes trials evaluating GLP-1 receptor agonists in patients with T2DM and high CV risk have been published.
-The LEADER, Harmony Outcomes, and REWIND trials demonstrated a statistically significant CV risk reduction with liraglutide, albiglutide, and dulaglutide, respectively, vs placebo (Gerstein et al 2019, Hernandez et al 2018, Marso et al 2016a), whereas the ELIXA trial did not demonstrate a statistically significant difference between lixisenatide vs placebo (Pfeffer et al 2015) and the EXSCEL trial did not demonstrate a statistically significant difference between exenatide ER vs placebo (Holman et al 2017).
-Although the risk of MACE was lower with semaglutide vs placebo in the SUSTAIN 6 trial, a superiority analysis was not prespecified (Marso et al 2016b). - Overall, the AE profiles of the GLP-1 receptor agonists are similar.
+The LEADER, Harmony Outcomes, REWIND, and SUSTAIN 6 trials demonstrated a statistically significant CV risk reduction with liraglutide, albiglutide, dulaglutide, and subcutaneous semaglutide, respectively, vs placebo (Gerstein et al 2019, Hernandez et al 2018, Marso et al 2016a, Marso et al 2016b).
+The ELIXA, EXSCEL, and POINEER 6 CV outcome trials did not demonstrate statistically significant reductions in MACE with lixisenatide, exenatide ER, or oral semaglutide, respectively, vs placebo (Holman et al 2017, Husain et al 2019, Pfeffer et al 2015). - Overall, the AE profiles of the GLP-1 receptor agonists are similar.
 With the exception of lixisenatide and exenatide, all of the agents have a boxed warning regarding the risk of thyroid C-cell tumors.
 Other warnings include increased risks of pancreatitis (including fatal and non-fatal hemorrhagic or necrotizing pancreatitis), serious hypersensitivity reactions, immunogenicity, serious hypoglycemia when used in combination with SFUs or insulin, and renal impairment.
-Liraglutide and exenatide ER also have a warning for acute gallbladder disease, while semaglutide has a warning for diabetic retinopathy complications. - According to current clinical guidelines, metformin remains the cornerstone of most T2DM treatment regimens.
-If A1C remains above target with metformin alone and the patient does not have ASCVD or CKD, clinicians should consider combining metformin with any one of the following: a sulfonylurea, TZD, DPP-4 inhibitor, SGLT2 inhibitor, GLP-1 receptor agonist, or basal insulin.
-The choice of which agent to add is based on drug-specific effects and patient factors.
-Clinical guidelines note a lower rate of hypoglycemia, established efficacy and safety profile when used in combination with metformin, demonstrated effectiveness in reducing PPG, and the potential for weight loss as advantages associated with the incretin mimetics compared to other antidiabetic agents.
-The ADA guidelines recommend that lifestyle management and metformin should be initiated in patients with T2DM and established ASCVD.
-For patients in whom ASCVD, heart failure, or CKD predominates, the best choice for a second agent is a GLP-1 receptor agonist or SGLT2 inhibitor with demonstrated CV risk reduction.
-The GLP-1 receptor agonist with the strongest evidence for a CV benefit is liraglutide, followed by semaglutide, then exenatide ER.
-For all patients who require further intensification to injectable agents, a GLP-1 receptor agonist should be the first choice, ahead of insulin.
-Current clinical guidelines do not support the use of amylinomimetics in the management of T2DM.
-Among T1DM patients, there is limited evidence available to support the routine use of adjunctive therapies, including pramlintide, to insulin therapy (ADA 2019, Chiang et al 2018, Davies et al 2018, Garber et al 2019, Inzucchi et al 2015, LeRoith 2019).
+Liraglutide and exenatide ER also have a warning for acute gallbladder disease, while semaglutide has a warning for diabetic retinopathy complications. - The 2020 ADA and AACE/ACE guidelines recommend metformin for first-line pharmacologic therapy in treatment-naïve patients with T2DM.
+SGLT2 inhibitors or GLP-1 receptor agonists should be considered for patients with atherosclerotic CV disease (ASCVD), heart failure, or chronic kidney disease, independent of HbA1c (ADA 2020, Garber et al 2020). - Current clinical guidelines do not support the use of amylinomimetics in the management of T2DM.
+Among T1DM patients, there is limited evidence available to support the routine use of adjunctive therapies, including pramlintide, to insulin therapy (ADA 2020, Garber et al 2020).